-I love this quote from the book I am using to teach in our Ladies’ Bible Study, and thought that maybe you will find it useful too.
+I love this quote from the book I am using to teach in our Ladies’ Book Club, and thought that maybe you will find it useful too.

 “The exercise of Christian charity is an essential duty, yet it is not to override everything else- God has not exercised love at the expense of righteousness.
 The exercising of love does not mean that the Christian himself is to become a nonentity; a mere straw blown hither and tither by every current of wind he encounters.
 He is never to please his brethren at the expense of displeasing God.
 Love is not to oust liberty.
 The exercise of love does not require the Christian to yield principle, to wound his own conscience, or to become the slave of every fanatic he meets.
 Love does enjoin curbing of his own desires and seeking the good, the profit, the edification of his brethren; but it does not call for subscribing to their errors and depriving himself of the right of personal judgment.
 There is a balance to be preserved here: a happy medium between cultivating unselfishness and becoming the victim of the selfishness of others.”
 A.W.
 Pink, The Prayers of the Apostle (p.26) (emphasis mine).